SingularityAge/AIPex/README.md

-# AIpex
+# AIpex: The Ultimate Chrome Extension for Efficient Browsing and AI-Powered Productivity

+## Organize Tabs with Ease

-⭐ _Organize Tabs
+⭐ Organize Tabs

 ![Smart Organize Tabs](organize-tabs.gif)

+AIpex provides powerful tab management features to help you stay organized.
+Easily switch between open tabs, restore closed tabs, and utilize AI-powered tab organization to keep your workspace tidy.

+## Harness the Power of AI with the Chatbot Sidebar

-⭐ _Chatgpt sidebar_
+⭐ Chatgpt sidebar

 ![Chatgpt sidebar](AI.gif)

+Elevate your browsing experience with the integrated AI chatbot sidebar.
+Engage in continuous conversations, ask the chatbot to translate text, summarize web pages or videos, and even perform web searches - all without leaving your browser.

+## Comprehensive Tab, Bookmark, and History Management

-⭐ _Tab & BookMark & History Manager_
+⭐ Tab & BookMark & History Manager

 ![Tab Manager](preview.gif)

-AIPex is the most useful toolkit in browser

-With AIpex, you can use your chrome more efficiently.
-Manage tabs, histories, bookmarks, a lot of convenient actions and an embed AI chatbot.

-It could be

-- The best tabs extension for google chrome
-- AI Chatbot, Open-source version of Sider and Monica

 [chrome extension](https://chromewebstore.google.com/detail/aipex-%E2%80%94%E2%80%94-tab-history-mana/iglkpadagfelcpmiidndgjgafpdifnke?hl=zh-CN&utm_source=ext_sidebar)

-## Features
+## Key Features

-🗄 Switch, open, close, and search your tabs
+🗄 Tab Management: Switch, open, close, and search your tabs with ease

-📚 Browse and manage your bookmarks
+📚 Bookmark Management: Browse and manage your bookmarks

-🔍 Search your browsing history
+🔍 Browsing History: Search your browsing history

-⚡️ 50+ actions to improve your productivity
+⚡️ 50+ Productivity Actions: Enhance your workflow with a variety of time-saving actions

-🔮 Special commands to filter and perform more actions
+🔮 Special Commands: Use commands to filter and perform advanced actions

-🧩 Integrations with Notion, Figma, Docs, Asana...
+🧩 Integrations: Seamlessly connect with popular tools like Notion, Figma, and Docs

-⌨️ Shortcuts for actions such as muting, pinning, bookmarking...
+⌨️ Keyboard Shortcuts: Streamline your browsing with customizable keyboard shortcuts

-⚙️ Advanced settings to help troubleshoot browsing issues
+⚙️ Troubleshooting Tools: Advanced settings to help troubleshoot browsing issues

-🌙 Dark mode
+🌙 Dark Mode: Enjoy a distraction-free dark mode

-🤖 Chatgpt sidebar

-⭐ Operate like Arc
+🤖 AI Chatbot Sidebar: Leverage the power of AI to boost your productivity

 ## Controlling the interface